au-research/raido/doc/technical-debt.md

 ## Exception handling needs clean up

-See
+See class comment on RedactingExceptionResolver

+## Versioning needs to be re-done

+I still want to use a `git describe` approach for versioning, but need to get rid of the palantir plugin and make the git string optionally come from the environment (for AWS CI/CD stuff that doesn't provide the repo).

+That said, how can we use `git describe` functionality for the AWS stuff?
+I don't think we can :(

 # AWS / Infra

-AWS debt is documented in that repo, don't put it here.
+AWS tech debt is documented in that repo, don't put it here.